jbutler1993/fot_significance/README.md

 The _responses_ spreadsheet will have to be downloaded and updated with the latest responses.
 This is a manual process of adding a new set of rows to each section and adding in the latest responses to each answer of each question from the latest [timeseries](https://www.gov.uk/government/statistical-data-sets/farmer-opinion-tracker-for-england) once it is received from Farming Statistics.
 This can take up to thirty minutes.

+> [!IMPORTANT]
+> Some answers are created by combining others.
+For instance, 'somewhat positive' and 'very positive' will be combined to 'positive' in order to created a bigger sample and a more general view of the sentiment.

 If any new questions need to be added, this can be done at the bottom of the list.

 > [!WARNING]